lagom/lagom/docs/manual/common/concepts/LagomDesignPhilosophy.md

 <!--- Copyright (C) 2016-2017 Lightbend Inc. <https://www.lightbend.com> -->
 # Lagom design philosophy

-Lagom's design rests on these main principles:

-## Asynchronous
+Consider some of the basic requirements of a Reactive Microservice as identified by Jonas Bonér (quotes extracted from [*Reactive Microservices Architecture: Design Principles for Distributed Systems*] (http://www.oreilly.com/programming/free/reactive-microservices-architecture.html)):

+* "*Isolation* is a prerequisite for resilience and elasticity and requires asynchronous communication between service boundaries ..."
+* "An *autonomous service* can only *promise* its own behaviour by publishing its protocol/API." and "For a service to become location transparent, it needs to be addressable."
+* "What is needed is that each Microservice take sole responsibility for their own state and the persistence thereof."

+The following Lagom characteristics promote these best practices:
-Lagom is asynchronous by default.

-All Lagom APIs use the asynchronous IO capabilities of [Akka Stream](http://akka.io/) for asynchronous streaming and the [JDK8 `CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) API for asynchronous computation.
+* Lagom is asynchronous by default --- its APIs make inter-service communication via streaming a first-class concept.
+All Lagom APIs use the asynchronous IO capabilities of [Akka Stream](http://akka.io/) for asynchronous streaming; the Java API uses [JDK8 `CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)  for asynchronous computation; the Scala API uses [Futures](https://www.scala-lang.org/api/2.11.8/#scala.concurrent.Future).

-Furthermore, Lagom also makes asynchronous communication the default: when communicating between services, streaming is provided as a first-class concept.
-Developers are encouraged and enabled to use asynchronous messaging via streaming, rather than synchronous request-response communication.
-Asynchronous messaging is fundamental to system resilience and scalability.

-## Distributed persistence

-Lagom favours distributed persistent patterns, in contrast to the traditional centralized database. [[Event Sourcing (ES) with Command Query Responsibility Segregation (CQRS)|ES_CQRS]] is the default way to persist entities in Lagom.
+* Lagom favors distributed persistent patterns in contrast with traditional centralized databases.
+We encourage --- but do not require --- an event-sourced architecture for data persistence.
+The default pattern for persisting entities takes advantage of Event Sourcing (ES) with Command Query Responsibility Segregation (CQRS). [[Managing data persistence|ES_CQRS]] explains at a high level what event sourcing is and why it is valuable. [[Persistent Entity|PersistentEntity]] introduces Lagom's implementation of event sourcing.

-## Developer productivity

-Lagom places a high emphasis on productivity.
-Developers should be focused on solving their business problems, not on wiring services together.

-Lagom's [[expressive service interface declarations|ServiceDescriptors]] let developers quickly define interfaces and immediately start implementing them.

-Lagom's development environment is particularly important in developer productivity, both while developing and in the maintenance of it.
-In a system with many services, developers should not be spending time updating their own environment to ensure that services are configured to run correctly.
-Going to production, developers should be able to just as easily run their services as they are doing during development.

-Through using [[Lightbend ConductR|ConductR]] tooling, developers can first test the production configuration locally.
-Then, with zero friction, they push their services out to production and manage them through Lightbend ConductR interfaces.
+* Lagom provides an implementation of a service registry and a service gateway for development purposes along with the internal plumbing for managing client and server-side service discovery. [[Registering and discovering services|ServiceDiscovery]] introduces these concepts.